scottrmiddleton/FHWA-Relative-Mode-Share-Impacts-under-Different-Shared-Rides-Scenarios/README.md

 # License

 This project is licensed under the Creative Commons 1.0 Universal (CC0 1.0).
-See (License) for more details.
+See (License.html) for more details.

 # Contributions